Esensats/pygame-space-shooter/README.md

 ## Installation guide

-First clone the project into desired directory using the following command:
+First clone the project into desired directory using the following command in your terminal:

 ```bash
 git clone https://github.com/Esensats/pygame-space-shooter.git